nayleen/jQuery-Sakura/README.md

 ## Credits

-Originally thought up and commissioned by Sakuma Mayumi.
+Originally thought up and commissioned by Naomi Forame.